quanted/pram_app/docs/qapp.rst

 Goals and objectives of this project that will address this problem
 ---------------------------------------------------------------------
+The objective of this effort is to implement appropriate technologies and update the source code base for the übertool, a web application system that executes algorithms for pesticide registration and endangered species effects assessments, so that it can be deployed in scalable computational environments that provide front end access to cloud-executed models and database backbone capabilities for querying and storing parameter inputs/outputs.
+This system is to be deployed internally within the EPA for government users and externally on a public-facing server for use by the public, academia, and the regulated community.
+The intent of this implementation is to accomplish EPA goals concerning transparency of the data analyses and scientific algorithm estimation components of the pesticide registration process.
+The project vision is an Agency collaboration platform that serves as an integrated scientific workflow application to implement relevant assessment methods, respond to changing empirical data availability (e.g., required toxicity tests, bioassays) and incorporate current fate, exposure, and effect algorithms in a model selection framework.
+Unlike the time-inefficient and outdated collection of legacy science components, this scientific modeling platform will replace critical regulatory data analysis and modeling processes with a more efficient, 21st century system at a reasonable cost.

 Efficiently conduct environmental assessments for pesticide registration and endangered species effects assessments for models that currently are deployed in a number of different ways (Fortran DOS executables, Windows programs, Excel spreadsheets) using data from a number of different data sources.